The mission of the Native Children’s

 diagnoses for Native youth.

-- Development culturally-based interventions effective
+- Development of culturally-adapted and culturally-based

 interventions effective for Native youth.

 on Native child and adolescent development.

-- Education of funders about
+- Education of funders and the research community about

 the unique context of research in Native communities and the critical

 importance of community-based participatory research methods.